 MassMutual Life Insurance Review

-Massachusetts Mutual Life Insurance offers term, whole, and universal life insurance policies, plus annuities and 401(k)s for individuals and businesses who want to provide group life insurance benefits for their employees.
-It also offers a no-charge LifeBridge insurance plan to eligible parents that provides a 10-year, $50,000 policy for your child’s education should you pass away, plus a term life option that does not require a medical exam.
+Massachusetts Mutual Life Insurance offers term, whole, and universal life insurance policies, plus annuities for individuals and solutions for employers that want to provide group life insurance benefits.
+It exited retirement plan recordkeeping through a sale to Empower and today focuses on protection and annuities.
+It also offers a no-charge LifeBridge insurance plan to eligible parents that provides a 10-year, $50,000 policy for your child’s education should you pass away, plus a term life option that lets many eligible applicants apply without a medical exam.

 The Life Insurance Factors We Analyzed